365 Things To Do In Memphis #16: Celebrate Martin Luther King Jr. Day In Memphis

 The museum is located at the Lorraine Motel in the South Main neighborhood of downtown Memphis.
 It is free to observe the plaza and the balcony where Dr. King was standing when he was killed.
 For the King Day celebration, the NCRM allows free entry from 8 a.m. to 6 p.m.

 The Museum will also accept donations of money and food for the Mid-South Food Bank and Vitalant will host a blood drive on site, too.
-If you are able to give blood, you will be given an admission pass valid any day on 2023.
+If you are able to give blood, you will receive free admission for two people any day in 2025 and an MLK Spirit of Service t-shirt (while supplies last).

 3. Stop by the Mason Temple (930 Mason Street)